 I discovered 5 critical problems during this process, those undoubtedly might be impacting on the users’ retention OR increasing the chance of huge drop-offs.

 Bad discoverability and installation hassles:

-Mobile site can be converted into a fully Progressive app until Google allows Android version on the play store.
-Progressive app can cover the entire range of mobile clients/versions, no installation would be required and no discovery hassles at all.
+The mobile site can be converted into a fully Progressive app until Google allows Android version on the play store.
+The progressive app can cover the entire range of mobile clients/versions, no installation would be required and no discovery hassles at all.

-“Skip for now” option would be the 1st choice of maximum number of new users due to above reasons.
+“Skip for now” option would be the 1st choice of the maximum number of new users due to the above reasons.

 Since registration is not mandatory for creating a team, this option can be asked purposefully before making the payment and not for creating a team or a joining a contest.
 This will surely remove the barrier for the users those want to experience the product 1st.